Guaranteed-Rate/GuaranteedRate.Sextant/README.md

 Simple test/example program for using IEncompassConfig.
 Loads a config file from the Encompass Server and writes the key/value pairs to the console.

+## ReportingUtils

+Simple test/example program for using `Reporting.cs`.
+Queries Encompass for loans last modified between a start and end date (half open) and returns a list of GUIDs.

 ## ReportingUtils.Functional